There are numerous fire safety regulations for landlords that you need to comply with to ensure that your rental property is safe for tenants.

 Fire safety regulations for landlords are designed to ensure properties remain habitable and safe throughout their time in usage as a rental.
 Part of this is ensuring that landlords remain compliant with all legal safety obligations by following fire safety regulations to the letter.
 The safety precautions that landlords need to take to protect their property in their tenants include:

-According to the October 2022 Amendment to the Smoke Alarm and Fire Regulations landlords also have a legal responsibility to ensure smoke alarms and carbon monoxide alarms are repaired or replaced once informed and found that they are faulty.
+According to the October 2022 Amendment to the Smoke Alarm and Fire Regulations, landlords also have a legal responsibility to ensure smoke alarms and carbon monoxide alarms are repaired or replaced once they are informed the alarms are faulty.
 This must be carried out by or on behalf of the landlord as soon as reasonably practicable.

 Whilst these are the minimum legal requirements for a landlord, London Fire Brigade also strongly suggests an additional heat detector in the kitchen and a smoke alarm in the lounge and hallway of individual flats and houses to give early warning to residents.

-People are 4 times more likely to die in a household fire if there is no smoke detectors in their home.
+People are 4 times more likely to die in a household fire if there are no smoke detectors in their home.
 Landlords who do not comply are breaking the law and could face:

 Read more about “The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022“

 However, it is recommended that you go above the minimum requirements where you can to ensure the highest level of safety standards.
-On a final note, it’s important to note it is important to know that landlords not responsible for any tenant-owned furniture.
+On a final note, it’s important to note that landlords are not responsible for any tenant-owned furniture.

 The specific law regarding furniture is set in 1988 by the The Furniture and Furnishings (Fire Safety) Regulations.